-A great new way to cook your Thanksgiving stuffing this year.
+A great new way to cook your Thanksgiving stuffing.
 Quickly “baked” in the pressure cooker and then crisped up in the oven before serving.
 This Pressure Cooker Stuffing recipe is so easy in an Insta Pot, you’ll want to serve it all year round.

 Do eat stuffing for Thanksgiving or dressing.
 My mom always called it stuffing.
 In fact, growing up I don’t think anyone ever called it dressing.
 Apparently, the only difference between stuffing and dressing is where you bake it.
 Stuffing cooks inside the bird and dressing bakes in a dish.
 However, I decided to call this recipe stuffing even though it’s technically dressing.

 I’ve made stuffing in the pressure cooker twice now.
 The first time I made a half a batch because I didn’t think the half size bundt pan would hold the entire loaf of bread, but the second time I made the entire recipe and it looked even better.

 The great thing about making stuffing in the bundt pan is when you put it in the oven to crisp up there are more outside edges to get crispy – my family loves the crispy part.

 I plan to “bake” my stuffing in the pressure cooker this year and I may have to make two batches, because this pressure cooker stuffing was gobbled up so quickly.